Skyvell/signing-signicat/README.md

 * Update per-vehicle status and record delivery receipts
 * Set bundle status: `DELIVERED` or `PARTIAL_FAILED`

 ---

-** To be decided how to structure the lambdas inside the step function.
-Probably it makes sense to merge some of them into a bigger lambda.

 ## 2.3 Data Model (DynamoDB) — Minimal